 Sometimes it is completely empty.
 However, sometimes you will find yourself surrounded by families playing and enjoying their time.
 The water is really calm and you can see small fishes swimming all over it.

 Private Beach Fee: €5

 Distance to Athens: 21 km – 30 to 35 minutes by car.

 Kavouri Beach is considered one of the most beautiful beaches in the Athens Riviera.
 It mixes a beautiful blue sea with a green of the landscape around.

 The beach is almost 2 km long, however just a small part of it is sand, the rest of it is rather pebbly, so if you are looking for comfort, a towel may not do the job here.

-It is perfect for swimming, sunbathing and to practice some sport such as volleyball.
+It is perfect for swimming, sunbathing and practise some sport such as volleyball.
 The sea is really calm and completely safe for kids.